fsprojects/FAKE/README.markdown

 	  ==> "BuildApp"
 	  =?> ("Test",hasBuildParam "test")  // runs the Test target only if FAKE was called with parameter test ==> "Default"

+It's also possible to specify the dependencies for targets:

+    // Target Default is dependent from target Clean and BuildApp
+    // "FAKE - F# Make" will ensure to run these targets before Default "Default"  <== ["Clean"; "BuildApp"]

 ### Running targets